 The dates of the signatures reflect when the approval or consent is

-$5 PER STUDENT MUST BE ATTACHED.
+$5 PER STUDENT IN THE JUNIOR DIVISION MUST BE ATTACHED.

 This form is for the Blue Ridge Highlands Regional Science Fair.

 ABSTRACT MUST BE IN ABSTRACT BOX